DataDog/hiring-engineers/answers.md

 My second example would be for a broadcast facility.
 Most broadcast equipment runs on common operating systems like Linux and Windows.
 A company like HBO will have many servers, basically serving up HBO playlists for the different markets they serve.
 HBO also maintains several levels of DR, including one on Azure.
 Datadog Agents could run on all their main production playout systems and also on the DR sites, thereby giving a single point from which admins could monitor and visualize all of their video delivery infrastructure both on prem and in Azure.

 I hope those are good examples.
 I found this exercise very interesting.
+I wish I could do more but between my full time responsabilities, travel and children, it's quire tough.
 It has made me appreciate your technology even more than before.
 I believe I can learn much more, the possibilities seem endless.
 I would very much like to join your team.
 I sincerely hope we can move forward.